hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 efficiency programs with the implementation of the Building Performance Institute (BPI) BPI-2100 and BPI-2200 data standards commonly referred to as ("HPXML").
-The adoption of these data standards offers programs a wealth of opportunities to grow your energy efficiency initiatives, while significantly reducing your costs.
-Together with the companion technical guide for software implementers, this document should provide you with the tools you need to identify the potential for data standards in your jurisdiction and give you the basic guidance for developing an implementation plan that meets your program needs.
+The adoption of these data standards offers programs a wealth of opportunities to grow energy efficiency initiatives, while significantly reducing costs.
+Together with the companion technical guide for software implementers, this document should provide the tools needed to identify the potential for data standards in your jurisdiction and provide the basic guidance for developing an implementation plan to meet program needs.

 .. _what-are-the-bpi-standards: